Back in the day

 Lonny Pursell, has been upgrading the original v3 code and improving it / bug-fixing it and there’s a new beta version available (v3.72) from his site (http://gfabasic.net/) and that’s the version I will be using.

-This enhanced version includes lots of extra commands for the “modern day” Atari ST / Falcon coder that uses GFA BASIC.
+This enhanced version includes lots of extra commands for the “modern day” Atari ST / Falcon coder that uses GFA BASIC but it will only run under a multi-tasking environment.
+No usage under plain old TOS.

 After installing EasyAraMint in May 2022, and some tweaking of code, I’ve started converting my really old routines into simple GEM-based programs.
 No music or anything any more, just good old .RSC tweaks.
 My code “engine” makes it fairly easy to convert an older cheat editor, into the new style.
 Then recompile it using GBE.